airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 *Last Updated: 26/4/21*

 The Airbyte Python CDK is a low-code framework for fast development of Airbyte Specification-compliant connectors.
-The CDK is currently only available for HTTP Sources, and is built on top the [Airbyte Specification's](https://docs.airbyte.io/architecture/airbyte-specification)
+The CDK is currently only available for HTTP Sources, and is built on top the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification).
 It provides an improved developer experience by providing basic implementation structure and abstracting away low-level glue boilerplate.
-The CDK aims to make implementing a Source as simple as possible - reading the Source's API, and filling in a few Python function is all that is needed.
+The CDK aims to make implementing a Source as simple as possible - reading the Source's API, and filling in a few Python function should be all that is needed.

 This document is a general introduction to the CDK.
-Readers should be familiar with the above linked Airbyte Specification between proceeding.
+Readers should be familiar with the above linked Airbyte Specification before proceeding.

 ### The Airbyte Specification
 As a quick recap, the Airbyte Specification requires an Airbyte Source to support 4 distinct operations: